Vogel's universality and the classification problem for Jacobi identities: Introduction

 The prominent and constantly increasing role of symmetries in modern theory \cite{UFN2,UFN3} calls for better understanding and refreshing of their adequate definition and classification.
 The main role is still played by Lie algebras \cite{Lie} and their minor extensions to superalgebras \cite{superKac}, affine algebras \cite{KacMoody}, quantum deformations \cite{QA}, Yangians \cite{Yang} and DIM algebras \cite{DIM}.
 The concept of Lie algebra is based on the commutator \be [T^a, T^b] = f^{ab}_c T^c \ee which satisfies the set of Jacobi identities (JI): \be f^{ab}_e f^{ce}_d + f^{ca}_e f^{be}_d + f^{bc}_e f^{ae}_d = 0 \ee which also has a pictorial realization, see Figure \ref{STUfig}.

 Generalizations of Lie algebras sometimes require modification of the Lie bracket (\ref{LB}) and associated deformation/generalization of JI (\ref{JI}).
-Of separate importance is relation of (\ref{JI}) to quadratic Plucker relations, like \be W_{12}W_{34} -W_{13}W_{24} + W_{14}W_{23} = 0 \ee for embedding of Grassmannian $Gr(2,V)$ and its generalization to infinite-dimensional {\it universal Grassmannian} which have direct relation to integrability theory \cite{UFN3}.
-We postpone these part of discussion for the future.
+Of separate importance is relation of (\ref{JI}) to quadratic Pl\"{u}cker relations, like \be W_{12}W_{34} -W_{13}W_{24} + W_{14}W_{23} = 0 \ee for embedding of Grassmannian $Gr(2,V)$ and its generalization to infinite-dimensional {\it universal Grassmannian} which have direct relation to integrability theory \cite{UFN3}.
+As far as we know, Sergei Duzhin was the first to note that Pl\"{u}cker relations lead to weight systems \cite{Du}.\footnote{We thank Sergei Chmutov for pointing these references to us.} We postpone these part of discussion for the future.

 The first question in the theory of Lie algebras {\it per se} is to enumerate the possible structure constants, i.e. classify the solutions of (\ref{JI}).
 This will be the subject of the present review.
 The main point is that this problem was solved long ago in the form of the celebrated Dynkin diagrams \cite{Dynkin,superKac}.
 Despite this, the problem continued to attract attention, in particular, it led to the no less celebrated Vogel theory \cite{Vogelalg} -- which, despite widespread expectation, led to a result, very similar to Dynkin's. {\bf The question is why at all one could expect the difference, and what is the current understanding and implications of the still remaining discrepancy between Dynkin's and Vogel's results.
 A separate story is what are the implications for knot theory, and whether there exist (Chern-Simons-induced \cite{CS}) knot theories beyond the "ordinary" Lie algebras.} Surprisingly or not, these are still controversial issues -- reflecting the difficulties of classification problem for solutions of quadratic relations like (\ref{JI}) and the lack of reliable approaches to this kind of problems.
 Our presentation is in no way conclusive and is rather targeted more at advertising the puzzles rather then suggesting reliable solutions to them.
 Moreover, we do not even pretend to cleverly overview particular subjects like Dynkin, Vogel, Vassiliev or Kontsevich theories, and can express too naive judgments about them and put improper accents on what is truly essential.
 We hope that the story will attract new attention and better structured reviews will appear in the foreseeable future.